 For the aggregated data, we are creating a new table Replciate_AggregateRow.

-Let us run and see.
+Let us run the Talend tReplicate to Replicate the Data and see.

-And the aggregated data is
+The aggregated data is